๐ŸงฉIntro to Algorithms

 Subset Sum Problem

-Compare: Knapsack vs. Subset Sum vs. Coin Change—all involve selecting items to hit a target.
-Knapsack maximizes value under a weight constraint; Subset Sum asks if exact target is achievable; Coin Change minimizes count to reach exact target.
-Knapsack has two attributes per item (weight and value), while the others have one.
+Compare: Knapsack vs. Subset Sum vs. Coin Change: All involve selecting items to hit a target.
+Knapsack maximizes value under a weight constraint (two attributes per item: weight and value).
+Subset Sum asks if an exact target is achievable (one attribute per item).
+Coin Change minimizes count to reach an exact target (with unlimited copies of each item).

 Interval and Structure Optimization

 These problems optimize over ways to partition or combine elements.
-The insight is that optimal solutions for larger intervals depend on optimal solutions for smaller sub-intervals.
+The insight: optimal solutions for larger intervals depend on optimal solutions for smaller sub-intervals.

 Matrix Chain Multiplication